-A filter that helps define what local sources are advertised and tells the router to what group they can send traffic.
+A filter that helps define which (S,G)s are accepted from an MSDP peer.
 The list specifies a source address and mask, or group address and mask.
-If a list is empty, no multicast sources are advertised.
 All pairs are cached when this attribute is not configured.

 Use the set form of this command to apply an incoming filter to SA messages that are received from an MSDP peer.